• Skip to primary navigation

 I’ve also discovered that baking or air-frying the potatoes yields much tastier results than frying in oil.
 So that’s another plus—no more greasy mess.
 Baking the skins at a high heat is what gives them their firm texture, making them ready to eat with your hands.
 After all, that’s the only way to eat potato skins.

-Fresh raw potatoes, green onions, shredded cheddar cheese, bacon bits, sour cream, and seasonings for healthy meal preparation.
+Ingredients for potato skins: raw potatoes, shredded cheddar cheese, bacon bits, sour cream, green onions, garlic powder, and olive oil.

 Go international with potato skins!